g4rf/jg.gettext.js/README.md

   * The type of lang file (in fact the file ending) and the rest will be done automatically.

-But maybe we have a HTML5 app with dynamic changes.
+But maybe we have a HTML5 app with dynamic changes?
 So there are some JS functions in *jq.gettext.js* that may be useful.

 # POT or JSON?